As'ad Al Hamad

-Each patient is given verbal information and instruction about the phototherapy and its possible side effects.
+Each patient is given verbal and written information and instruction about the phototherapy and its possible side effects.

 The medical photophysics laboratory is run by 5 assistant physicists and is under supervision of a highly qualified physicist (Dr Hanan Bu-Abbass).
 The unit is involved in the following activities:

 1- Set up of photo physics lab., Workshop, UVA and UVB treatment rooms and phototesting rooms.

 2- Training the nursing staff who are involved in the treatment of patients with PUVA and UVB.

 3- Calibration of PUVA and UVB units periodically.